maireh/k2tog/content/post/getting-started.md

 If you reduce the length by half then you can cast on twice as many stitches.

-I like a 4 inch wide scarf which makes everything easy to calculate.
-You can just as easliy make a 6 or 8 inch wide scarf.
+You can make the scarf any desired width.
+You can easliy make a 4 inch, 6 inch or 8 inch wide scarf.

 $$max Length=66\frac{48}{desired Width}\frac{yards}{3,240}$$